Can I Get Pregnant 5 Days Before My Next Period? | Clear Insights

 Basal Body Temperature (BBT)

-Tracking your BBT daily can help pinpoint ovulation.
+Tracking your BBT daily can help pinpoint ovulation after it happens.
 You’ll notice a slight increase in temperature after ovulation due to hormonal changes.

 Ovulation Pain (Mittelschmerz)